JimmyCarter5417/leetcode/article/sliding window.md

 }
 ```

-you may find that I only change a little code above to solve the question "Find All Anagrams in a String":
+you may find that I only change a little code above to solve the question "Find All Anagrams in a String"

 change
 ```
                 if(end-begin < len){